micaelaillanessanchez-debug/Operational-REsearch-Project-/README.md

 This step installs and imports the Python libraries required to download and process climate data from the Copernicus Climate Data Store.

-- `cdsapi` is used to access and download climate datasets
+-cdsapi is used to access and download climate datasets from the Copernicus Climate Data Store.

-- `netcdf4` enables reading NetCDF climate data files
+-netcdf4 enables reading and handling NetCDF climate data files.

-- `xarray` is used to manipulate multi-dimensional climate data
+-xarray is used to manipulate multi-dimensional climate datasets, particularly time-series and gridded data.

-- `pandas` is used for data analysis and tabular processing AGREGAR LAS OTRAS LIBRARIES
+-pandas is used for data analysis, aggregation, and tabular data processing.

+-numpy provides efficient numerical operations and array manipulation.

+-cartopy is used for geospatial projections and map-based visualizations.

+-geopandas enables the handling and analysis of geospatial vector data.

+-matplotlib is used for plotting and visualizing data.

+-seaborn provides high-level statistical data visualization built on top of Matplotlib

 ```python
 import numpy as np
 import cartopy.crs as ccrs